Working at the camp solidified my decision to study Russian. I saw more of Russia then than I did on my study abroad program later on.Kasia K.

 We work with two camps — one in a small town about an hour’s drive from Kostroma and the other near Ryazan.
 Read more on the locations page.

-Q: When does the internship take place?
+Q: When does it take place?

 Q: How much does it cost?